Tankboy TV: Vehicles

 The main "tank" used in the show is a Russian BMP-1 infantry fighting vehicle, but Tankboy also uses a British Sabre light tank when the need for a small, lightweight tank arises.

 Other common vehicles used on the show include a 6-wheeled British amphibious army truck, the Stalwart FV622, an International fire engine and an ex-Army Land Rover.

 Guns

 The show uses two primary firearms, the M4 carbine and the Heckler & Koch G36.
 But they also use a number of other military firearms, most of which are owned by the Captain who is also a licensed firearms dealer.

-Captain Tankboy's weapon of choice is the Glock G19 pistol, but various military firearms dating back as far as World War II have been used on the show.

 History

 Koichi Sakamoto and the Alpha Stunts team provided stunt training for Captain Tankboy and the Tankboy Crew in December 2007, just before filming began.
 Koichi also directed fight scenes for a Tankboy episode, "Operation Stuntman".

 The Tankboy Crew performed live stunts and entertainment at such events as the Kumeu Car Show, SmashFest, Big Boys Toys, The Great Lakes Medieval Festival and numerous war re-enactments.

 Tankboy Season 1 was shot in New Zealand in 2008 and is screening worldwide.
 The show has become very popular in Russia and Kazakhstan.

 In January 2011, Team Tankboy ran in the CannonBall Run car rally in Auckland, New Zealand, and won third place.
 The vehicle they competed in was Tankboy's own ex-US Army Humvee, making it the first time a military Humvee had been used on the CannonBall Run.

 The Tankboy crew filmed with Dai Henwood in 2009. and with Greg Murphy for the TV series, Crash Course in late 2011/early 2012.